lovecrafts/awsadvent/index.md

 ## About the Author

-Andy 'Bob' Brockhurst ([@b3cft](https://twitter.com/b3cft)) is the Head of Infrasructure Architecture and Security at LoveCrafts Collective, a combination of social network, digital marketplace, online media, and e-commerce site to deliver everything makers need to celebrate, share advice and buy supplies for there craft.
+Andy 'Bob' Brockhurst ([@b3cft](https://twitter.com/b3cft)) is the Head of Infrasructure Architecture and Security at LoveCrafts Collective, a combination of social network, digital marketplace, online media, and e-commerce site to deliver everything makers need to celebrate, share advice and buy supplies for their craft.

 Bob has worked `with computers` for more than 25 years including many years at The BBC and Yahoo!, and is finding it increasingly difficult to explain to his family what he actually does for a living.